- Internet and society

 Where ICTs offer significant opportunities for restructuring practices and institutions in the management and delivery of government services and the functioning of governance and democratic processes, such as the rise of a 5th Estate.

-Participants: Gillian Bolsover, Dr Ian Brown, Professor William H. Dutton
+Participants: Gillian Bolsover, Professor Ian Brown, Professor William H. Dutton

 This Oxford-based Centre aims become a leading global resource for understanding how to deliver effective cyber security; OII Fellows Bill Dutton and Ian Brown lead its work on security cultures and regulation.